BillDH2k/Hackintosh-HP-Z440-Z640-Z840-OpenCore/README.md

 **What Works:**

-- Everything, except Sleep/Wake (This is a workstation setup.
-Sleep must be disabled from macOS System Preference.)
+- Everything, except Sleep/Wake for Z840 with dual CPUs.

 #